-The policy was approved by the school patron on 14 July 2020.
+This policy was approved by the school patron on 23rd January 2023.
 It is published on the school’s website and will be made available in hardcopy, on request, to any person who requests it.

 The relevant dates and timelines for Scoil Bhríde’s admission process are set out in the school’s annual admission notice which is published annually on the school’s website at least one week before the commencement of the admission process for the school year concerned.